Simvo/SIMVO/readme.md

-# S!mvo Degree Planner
+# S!MVO Degree Planner

 The Degree Planner is an open source web appplication allowing students to organize and interact with their degrees with a friendly user interface.

 The app uses the Laravel web framework along with JQuery in the front end.
-If you are unfamiliar with frameworks, I sugegst looking at laracast's demo: https://laracasts.com/series/build-your-first-app-in-laravel.
+If you are unfamiliar with frameworks, I suggest looking at laracast's demo: https://laracasts.com/series/build-your-first-app-in-laravel.

 ## Contributing